-If you’re tempted by houses for sale in Portugal, you will typically find no restrictions and a favourable visa program for international buyers, although whether you are a resident or non-resident in Portugal will influence how much you can borrow.
+If you’re considering buying a house in Portugal, you will typically find no restrictions and a favourable visa program for international buyers, although whether you are a resident or non-resident in Portugal will influence how much you can borrow.
 This guide explains what you need to know about the mortgage system in Portugal.

 Should you buy property in Portugal?

 If you are interested in buying Portuguese real estate, you can benefit from low mortgage rates and, if applicable, Portugal’s Golden Visa Program.
 You can find out more in our guide on buying property in Portugal.

 Property prices in Portugal have recovered significantly in the last few of years, and in 2017 they finally outstripped the prices seen before the 2008 housing crash.
 In cities such as Lisbon and Porto, concerns have even been raised about prices rising too quickly.

 In late 2018, the ratings agency Moody’s claimed that average prices in Portugal could increase by as much as 7–8% between 2019 and 2020.
 In addition to its housing market, Portugal’s overall economy is improving, with growth in 2019 estimated at 2%.